Assembly, Integration, and Test Engineer

 As a QCI AIT Engineer, here's what you’d be working on:

-- Define a procedure to verify the assembly process and payload connectivity.
+- Define procedures to verify assembly processes and payload connectivity.

 - Coordinate and execute the test plans and procedures against schedule.